Adults-friendly, riverside paddy rooms, the original Ubud design hotel.

 Alila Ubud sits within our broader Top 20 Hotels in Bali for a Wellness Retreat list.
 It scored an aggregate 9.4/10 across the three editorial criteria, competitive against the field but, on a wellness retreat-specific factors, the angle above is what earned its rank.
 For the alternatives in the same Bali neighbourhood, see Payangan, Ubud and adjacent.
 For a different city entirely, see the related lists below.

-If you have already chosen the dates, our editor recommends booking the room twelve weeks ahead.
+With dates settled, the booking window that works is about twelve weeks ahead.
 The best suites with the right view orientation go first, and inventory for the popular months is quoted in months, not weeks.
-Suite-level rooms with private plunge pools or terraces, the ones that earn this rank, are typically the first to sell out.
+Top-category rooms with private pools or terraces, the reason this hotel ranks here, are routinely the first gone.

 Editorial · #9 on the Top 20 Hotels in Bali 2026 list